Top White Rock BC Live Music Venues

 The Beer Shack: Weekend Live Music and Craft Beer Haven

-Since we opened at 1515 Johnston Road, we’ve built that Friday night vibe you’ve been looking for.
-Our craft beer spot turns into something different each weekend, featuring local musicians playing acoustic covers, rock, and blues.
-We’ve seen unknown artists become White Rock regulars on our small stage.
-Our beer collection works well with light food, making those nights where you chat easily and music reaches every corner.
+Since The Beer Shack opened at 1515 Johnston Road, they have built that Friday night vibe you’ve been looking for.
+Featuring local musicians who play acoustic covers, rock, and blues.
+We’ve seen unknown artists become White Rock regulars on their stage.
+Their beer collection works well with light food, making those nights where you chat easily and music reaches every corner.
 It’s where we all meet to hear new sounds while backing artists who understand what live music means to you.

 Concerts at the Pier: Free Outdoor Summer Music Series

-We spend every summer evening at Concerts at the Pier because this free music series is White Rock’s most beloved tradition.
+We spend every summer evening at the Concerts at the Pier because of the music.
 We watch sunsets while listening to live music from local favourites and touring musicians across all genres.

 What makes these outdoor concerts work: